Reducing the Costs of Proof Synthesis on Rust Systems by Scaling Up a Seed Training Set: Evaluation

 \subsection{Benchmarks and Metrics}

 We fine-tuned a Qwen2.5-Coder-32B-Instruct model using the \approach{} dataset (training hyper-parameters are listed in Section~\ref{sec: hyper parameter} in Appendix).
-We evaluate our model on two existing benchmark suites, VerusBench and \verusys{}.
+We evaluate our model on two existing benchmark suites, VerusBench (together with HumanEval and MBPP) and \verusys{}.
 VerusBench contains 150 Verus proof tasks, with each task being a small algorithmic Rust program such as binary search.
 As mentioned earlier, \verusys{} is a benchmark suite consisting of 849 Verus proof tasks extracted from Verus verified large-scale Rust systems.
 To avoid data leakage, we exclude all the 289 tasks used in CoT data synthesis from the evaluation, and only use the remaining 560 that come from projects Memory Allocator (MA), Node Replication (NO), IronKV key-value store (IR), Anvil Library (AL), Anvil Kubernetes Controller (AC), Atmosphere Operating Systems (OS).
 The details of these two benchmark suites are listed in Table~\ref{tab: verusbench} and~\ref{tab: verusysbench} (Appendix).

 We report a model's proof-generation capability by \textit{Accuracy@K}, without and with debugging.
 In the \textit{w/o debugging} setting, we prompt the model once.
 If any one of the model's $K$ outputs allows Verus to successfully verify the task program, \textit{Accuracy@K} is 1 for this task.
-For Accuracy@1 measurement, we use greedy decoding to obtain only 1 output; and, for Accuracy@100, we sample 100 outputs from a model with a temperature of 1.0.
+For Accuracy@1, we use greedy decoding to obtain only 1 output; and, for Accuracy@100, we sample 100 outputs with a temperature of 1.0.
 In the \textit{with debugging} setting, the proof generation for each model includes two phases for a task.
 At first, we prompt the model once and sample $K$ initial output.
-Next, if none of the first $K$ proofs are correct, we further sample $10$ debugging output from top $10$ output of the previous round (the top $10$ is selected based on Verus error report); and, we repeat this for $5$ rounds\footnote{If $K = 1$, we sample only $1$ debugging output in each round.}.
-If any of the $K$ (first phase) plus $500$ (second phase) output can be verified by Verus, Accuracy@K is 1 for this task.
+Next, if none of the first $K$ proofs are correct, we further sample $10$ debugging output from top $10$ output of the previous round (the top $10$ is selected based on Verus error report); and, we repeat this for $5$ rounds ($1$ debugging output each round when $K = 1$).
+If any of the $100$ (first phase) plus $500$ (second phase) output can be verified by Verus, we denote Accuracy@600 (Accuracy@6) is 1 for this task.